When Has Technology Gone Too Far?

 Melissa DeCicco

-Melissa is a wiz at crazy facial expressions, often suffers from singing tourettes, and loves super uncomfortable shoes.
+Melissa is a wiz at crazy facial expressions, golfs at every chance possible, and loves super uncomfortable shoes.
 A dedicated Dolly Parton fan, she purchased Dollywood season passes several years in a row (it’s 500 miles away) and finally met her in 2004 – she ROCKS!

 More Posts - Website